ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 `ct.delta` is needed to compensate possible lags and FPS drops.
 It is usually equal to `1` and doesn't add much, but will speed up the movement if some frames were dropped.

-Lastly, we multiply our intermediate speed value with the desired velocity, `8`, and do it all the same way for the `y` axis.
+Lastly, we multiply our intermediate speed value with the desired velocity, `8`.

 We later check whether its X coordinate fell off the viewport.
 Here `0` means the left side of the room and `ct.viewWidth` means the horizontal size of the viewport, which forms the right side.

-All the methods starting with `ct.keyboard` come from the enabled module.
-You can read its documentation on the "Catmods" tab, "Reference" section.

 ::: tip On your own!
 Add a vertical movement to the player.
 Then, try to limit its movement so the ship can't fly above the middle of the viewport.